 Hong Kong’s Smart Government Innovation Lab has been putting out a slew of innovations develops by its various incubatees.

-The technology can be applied in the areas of Commerce and Industry, Development as well as Finance.
+The solution can be deployed in the areas of City Management, Environment, Law and Security, Population as well as Transport.

 About the Smart Government Innovation Lab

 In 2018, the Government established the Smart Government Innovation Lab to explore hi-tech products such as AI and relevant technologies, including machine learning, big data analytics, cognitive systems and intelligent agent, as well as blockchain and robotics from firms, especially local start-ups.

 The Lab is always on the lookout for innovation and technology (I&T) solutions that are conducive to enhancing public services or their operational effectiveness.

 I&T suppliers are encouraged to regularly visit the Lab’s website to check on the current business and operational needs in public service delivery and propose innovative solutions or product suggestions to address them.